 - Air Quality Management System related to technical and policy input to Environment and Climate Change Canada and Health Canada on related plans, programs and regulations to ensure cost-competitive implementation and operational practicality.

-- Bill C-69, An Act to enact the Impact Assessment Act and the Canada Energy Regulator Act and to amend the Navigation Protection Act, related to a grassroots lobbying campaign to ask Senators to make sure the Bill does not pass as it stands today.
+- Bill C-69, An Act to enact the Impact Assessment Act and the Canada Energy Regulator Act and to amend the Navigation Protection Act, related to a grassroots lobbying campaign asking the federal government to approve the amendments as proposed by the Committee and Senate.

 - Canadian Environmental Protection Act and Regulations: Clarity and practicality of Sections 2, 3, 6, 10, 22 – 38, 56 – 63, 64 – 89, 90 – 115, 138 – 163, 166 – 191, 343 and Schedule 1 as related to the conclusions of the 5-year review, greenhouse gas industry regulations, and air pollutant regulations.